pitrackster/react-audio-encoder/README.md

 ### TODO

-handle errors and check inputs ;-)
+Handle errors, check inputs and give feedback to users ;-)